 It’s as easy and predictable as that.

 And here’s the reality of the situation.
-If you aren’t operating at your best, you will never be able to give your best to the ones you love – no matter how hard you try.
+If you aren’t operating at your best, you’ll never be able to give your best to the ones you love – no matter how hard you try.

 But when you make yourself a priority and nourish your body, mind and spirit, you can easily show up for your loved ones and bring your best self to the table each and every day.

-The point is, if this had happened when I was still drinking, I would have not been able to be there for my sister and talk her down from a nervous breakdown during our search for her son.
-I would have either been asleep and too tired from the wine to answer my phone or in no shape to drive.
+The point is, if this had happened when I was still drinking, I would not have been able to be there for my sister and talk her down from a nervous breakdown during our search for her son.
+I’d have either been asleep and too tired from the wine to answer my phone or in no shape to drive.